pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

 time models [@vahl2006].
 I will leave this aspect of wader ecology out of the model (but see next sub-section).

-### Concept: Modelling interference competition
+\subsection{Concept: Modelling interference competition}

 I intend to supervise a master’s student with an interest in evolutionary game theory, and modelling skills.
-This master’s project will __extend the work of @vahl2006__, and take into account the following: first, that mechanisms can strongly influence the dynamics of games [@vandenberg2015a], second, that competition is often state dependent [@vangils2004], and third, that both direct and indirect competition [@vahl2005; @bijleveld2012a] can have consequences for agent space-use [@vahl2007a].
-I envision the following modules for this project: __individual based models__ following Vahl’s ideas, with pairwise interactions determining some contest outcome that translates to fitness.
-These will be __implemented in an evolutionary system__, where successful agents replicate, either with fixed or flexible population size.
-Second, some __state dependence of behaviour__ to examine behaviour – physiology trade-offs.
-Third, to have the agent __decisions be the output of neural networks__.
-Fourth, implementation in an __initially limited spatial system__ (with the option of expansion), such as a two dimensional 3 × 3 grid, or a single dimensional vector.
+This master’s project will extend the work of @vahl2006, and take into account the following: first, that mechanisms can strongly influence the dynamics of games [@vandenberg2015a], second, that competition is often state dependent [@vangils2004], and third, that both direct and indirect competition [@vahl2005; @bijleveld2012a] can have consequences for agent space-use [@vahl2007a].
+I envision the following modules for this project: individual based models following Vahl’s ideas, with pairwise interactions determining some contest outcome that translates to fitness.
+These will be implemented in an evolutionary system, where successful agents replicate, either with fixed or flexible population size.
+Second, some state dependence of behaviour to examine behaviour – physiology trade-offs.
+Third, to have the agent decisions be the output of neural networks.
+Fourth, implementation in an initially limited spatial system (with the option of expansion), such as a two dimensional 3 × 3 grid, or a single dimensional vector.
 In this final, more realistic system, movement would be an option, allowing interesting dynamics between direct competition, state-dependence of behaviour, and spatial distribution in a game theoretical framework.

-### Practice: Agent Based Models using Artificial Neural Networks
+\subsection{Practice: Agent Based Models using Artificial Neural Networks}

 Agents in ABMs possess attributes, including knowledge of their coordinate position on the grid (*x, y*) and some proxy of internal